Bill Bergson: Legacy

-The character Mikael Blomkvist in Stieg Larsson's Millennium Trilogy is dubbed "Kalle Blomkvist" by the press to mock him in his investigative reporting.
-Lisbeth Salander's name appears to be taken from Eva-Lotta Lisander, and is modeled in most other respect on Lindgren's other famous character, Pippi Longstocking.
+The character Mikael Blomkvist in Stieg Larsson's Millenium novel series is dubbed "Kalle Blomkvist" by the press to mock him in his investigative reporting.
+Lisbeth Salander's name appears to be taken from Eva-Lotta Lisander, and is modeled on Lindgren's other famous character, Pippi Longstocking.

 In The Girl with the Dragon Tattoo, three of Lindgren's books are mentioned: The Children of Noisy Village, Bill Bergson and the White Rose Rescue (although in the book the translation was Kalle Blomkvist and Rasmus from the original Kalle Blomkvist och Rasmus), and Pippi Longstocking.

-The relation between Astrid Lindgren and, at least, the first part of the Trilogy, can be taken farther when the fact that, in it, a cat is named 'Tjorven', is considered.
-The name comes from the Swedish television series Vi på Saltkråkan based on a script by Astrid Lindgren and not originally a book.
+The relation between Astrid Lindgren and, at least, the first part of the trilogy, is implied when a cat in the novel is named 'Tjorven'.
+The name comes from the Swedish television series Life on Seacrow Island based on a script by Astrid Lindgren and not originally a book.
 Apart from this, the TV show dates from the early sixties, around the time when, in Stieg Larsson's novel, one of the crucial events which shapes the story takes place.